TheDigitalCatOnline/blog_source/pelican/content/python-oop-tdd-example-part2.markdown

     pass
 ```

 and with this simple declaration I get 1 test passed and still 50 to go.
-We obviously may also create a new object that does not inherit from `Binary` but we would have to explicitly delegate a lot of functions to this latter class.
+We obviously may also create a new object that does not inherit from `Binary` but we would have to explicitly delegate a lot of functions to the latter class.
 So, in this case, better to stick to an automatic delegation mechanism like inheritance.
 To get a review of those two concepts read [this post](/blog/2014/08/20/python-3-oop-part-3-delegation-composition-and-inheritance).

 Composition could be another viable solution, with a `Binary` value stored internally and accessed whenever we call `super()` in the inheritance version.
 In this case, however, inheritance and composition lead to very similar results, with the latter being somehow counter-intuitive and thus not the best choice.